CxRW-Tools/CxOne_Get_All_Packages/README.md

 - `--max-workers` - Maximum worker threads for report generation
 - `--output-dir` - Output directory for final CSV
 - `--filter-packages` - Filter packages by field=value with OR (||) and AND (&&) logic support
+- `--retry-failed` - Path to failed reports CSV file to retry only those scans

 Command line arguments take precedence over environment variables.